percona/community/content/events/percona-meetups/2022-03-02-percona-meetup-postgresql-operator.md

 ---
-title: " Community MeetUp - Installation and Configuration of PostgreSQL Operator - March, 2nd"
+title: " Percona Community MeetUp - Installation and Configuration of PostgreSQL Operator - March, 2nd"
-description: "We will meet in Community MeetUp on Wednesday, March 2nd, at 11 am EST (5:00 pm CET / 9:30 pm IST).
-Join us for 1-hour live stream to talk about Installation and Configuration of PostgreSQL Operator"
+description: "Percona Community highlighted running your databases on Kubernetes with Nickolay Ihalainen.
+Specifically, how to install and use Postgres in a Kubernetes environment"
 images:
   - events/percona-meetup/2022-03-02-postgresql-operator.jpg
-date: Wednesday, March 2nd, 2022, 19:00:00 +0000
-weight: 1
+date: "2022-03-02"
 draft: false
 aliases:
     - "/events/percona-meetups/percona-community-meetup-for-postgresql-operator-march-2nd"